dddrrreee/cs240lx-22spr/README.md

         git clone git@github.com:dddrrreee/cs240lx-22spr.git

+    Put the path to the repo in your shell startup file:

+    E.g. for `tcsh` I put the following in my `.tcshrc` file (and did `source ~/.tcshrc` after):

+        setenv CS240LX_2022_PATH /home/engler/class/cs240lx-22spr/

+    If these steps worked, you should be able to type `make` and have it work.

 This is a implementation-heavy, lab-based class that will cover similar topics as CS240 --- threads, virtual memory, file systems and distributed systems --- but by writing code versus discussing papers.
 After taking an